ThePrimeagen/fem-algos/lessons/10-trees/A-trees.md

 <br/>

 ### These types of traversals are known as
 Depth First Search.
-But that isn't the only * First search there is!
+But that isn't the only traversal there is!

 Breadth first search.
 (whiteboard)

 <br/>